MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 RUN echo "Hello World - Dockerfile" > c:\inetpub\wwwroot\index.html
 ```

-This command will start the automated image build process.
-The `-t` parameter instructs the process to name the new image `iis`.
+The `docker build` command will start the image build process.
+The `-t` parameter instructs the build process to name the new image `iis-dockerfile`.

 ```none
 docker build -t iis-dockerfile c:\Build